AM Journal of Art and Media Studies

 Seeing Blackness: Found footage and the archive as modes of investigation in the hanging of Marie-Josèphe Angélique

-In this paper, I explore the mechanics, codes, and metaphors of whiteness in visual culture.
-I used the the hanging in 1734 of the black slave Marie-Josèphe Angélique in Montreal as a study case for investigating racial regimes of representation and how media culture intertwines nationalistic rhetoric with statehood and belonging.
-The hanging of Marie-Josèphe Angélique is a story deeply marked by racial conflict and rooted in trauma, posing uncomfortable questions about cultural annihilation and deliberate disappearance in the collective memory.
+In this paper, I examine the mechanics, codes, and metaphors of whiteness in visual culture, using the 1734 hanging of the enslaved Black woman, Marie-Josèphe Angélique, in Montreal as a case study.
+This case allows for an investigation into racial regimes of representation and how media intertwines nationalistic rhetoric with statehood and belonging.
+Angélique’s story is deeply rooted in racial conflict and trauma, posing crucial questions about cultural annihilation and the deliberate erasure of history from collective memory.